protontypes/open-sustainable-technology/README.md

 - [FLAREr](https://github.com/FLARE-forecast/FLAREr) - Flexible, scalable, robust, and near-real time iterative ecological forecasts in lakes and reservoirs.
 - [HyRiver](https://github.com/cheginit/HyRiver) - A Python software stack for retrieving hydroclimate data from web services.
 - [Buhayra](https://github.com/jmigueldelgado/buhayra) - Obtaining water extent of small reservoirs in semi-arid regions from satellite data in real-time.
+- [Wflow](https://github.com/Deltares/Wflow.jl) - A Julia package that provides a hydrological modeling framework, as well as several different vertical and lateral concepts that can be used to run hydrological simulations.

 ### Atmosphere